VamsiKrishnaMannava/pyspark-streaming-project/README.md

-# The official repository for the Rock the JVM Spark Streaming with Scala course

-This repository contains the code we wrote during the *Udemy* edition of [Rock the JVM's Spark Streaming with Scala](https://rockthejvm.com/course/spark-streaming).
-Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

-## How to install

-- install Docker
-- either clone the repo or download as zip
-- open with IntelliJ as an SBT project
-- in a terminal window, navigate to the folder where you downloaded this repo and run `docker-compose up` to build and start the containers - we will need them to integrate various stuff e.g. Kafka with  Spark

 ### How to start

 Clone this repository and checkout the `start` tag by running the following in the repo folder: